VA Approved Condos in Pennsylvania: Requirements and Guidelines

 Extreme Deferred Maintenance

-If common areas are clearly neglected (broken railings, non-functional lights, cracked walls, trash accumulation), the appraiser may not approve.
+If common areas display clear neglect, including broken railings, non-functional lights, cracked walls, or trash accumulation, the appraiser may withhold approval.

 Non-Compliant HOA

-If the HOA is operating illegally under Pennsylvania law or violates its own bylaws, the VA may not approve.
+If the HOA operates illegally under Pennsylvania law or violates its own bylaws, the VA may not approve.

 Blanket VA Loan Prohibition

-Some older HOA documents contain restrictions prohibiting VA (or FHA) loans.
-If the HOA has such a prohibition in its bylaws, the VA won't approve loans there.
+Some older HOA documents contain restrictions prohibiting VA or FHA loans.
+If the HOA maintains such a prohibition in its bylaws, the VA will not approve loans there.

 Solution: The HOA can amend its bylaws to remove this restriction.
 However, this requires a vote and may take time.